Skein & Garment Competition

 Special Prizes

 All are $25 cash awards or gift certificates unless otherwise noted.
-To be eligible for the prizes, the entrant must have included the appropriate letter code on the entry form:
+To be eligible for the following prizes, the entrant must have included the appropriate letter code on the entry form:

 MD – 100% Wool from a Maryland farm